 Social media observer Zola, based in New York, expressed a view to Voice of America (VOA) that TikTok has an underlying theoretical basis for breaking into American society under the cover of amusement, which is called “cognitive ease.”
 When users are under the influence of this state, they easily accept all the inculcated content without resistance, as everything seems comfortable and right.
 In this way, young Americans are being brainwashed, leading to the collapse of traditional American values, and are unknowingly being led to ruin, adoring both communism and autocracy.
 United States Senator Josh Hawley also said: “Tik Tok threatens our basic values, including freedom of speech, freedom of assembly, and freedom of belief.”

 US Children’s Online Privacy Protection Act (COPPA)

-In February 2019, French Broadcasting reported that Douyin, operator of the then video social networking app Musical.ly, now rebranded as Tik Tok, paid a heavy penalty, US$5.7 million to the U.S. Federal Trade Commission (FTC), for illegally collected personal information from children.
+In February 2019, French Broadcasting reported that Douyin, operator of the then-video social networking app Musical.ly, now rebranded as Tik Tok, paid a heavy penalty, US$5.7 million to the U.S. Federal Trade Commission (FTC), for illegally collecting personal information from children.
 This has set a record as the largest civil penalty ever obtained by the FTC in a children’s privacy case.

 This is a case that involved the violation of COPPA, which requires that websites and online services directed to children must obtain parental consent before collecting personal information from children under the age of 13.
 However, Douyin failed to seek parental consent before collecting names, phone numbers, email addresses, and other personal information from users under the age of 13.